Msgr. Sean Ogle & Gail Golden Casey, Canada 1971

 — Irish dancer, teacher & adjudicator VIVIENNE PENTONy BERGIN

-The full collection and transcripts will be available shortly via a link to the Jerome Robbins Dance Division of the New York Public Library.
+The full collection and transcripts will be available shortly via the Jerome Robbins Dance Division of the New York Public Library.